Rafah Assault could Lead To A Bloodbath: WHO Chief - UrduPoint

 Rafah Assault 'could Lead To A Bloodbath': WHO Chief

-Geneva, (APP - UrduPoint / Pakistan Point News - 3rd May, 2024) An Israeli military ground assault into Gaza's southern city of Rafah, where humanitarian aid groups estimate 1.2 million Palestinians are sheltering, could end in a "bloodbath", the WHO warned Friday.
+Geneva, (APP - UrduPoint / Pakistan Point News - 4th May, 2024) An Israeli military incursion into Gaza's southern city of Rafah could lead to a "bloodbath", the World Health Organization warned Friday, announcing contingency plans.

-Israeli Prime Minister Benjamin Netanyahu has vowed to crush fighters in Rafah, which is packed with displaced civilians.
+Israeli Prime Minister Benjamin Netanyahu has vowed to crush Hamas's remaining fighters in Rafah, where much of Gaza's population has sought refuge from nearly seven months of war.

-The World Health Organization's director-general Tedros Adhanom Ghebreyesus warned of possible dire implications.
+WHO director-general Tedros Adhanom Ghebreyesus warned of possible dire implications for the 1.2 million people sheltering in Rafah.

 "WHO is deeply concerned that a full-scale military operation in Rafah, Gaza, could lead to a bloodbath, and further weaken an already broken health system," Tedros said on X, formerly Twitter.

-Earlier Friday, Jens Laerke, spokesman for the UN humanitarian agency OCHA, said the United Nations had warned that a military operation in Rafah "could lead to a slaughter".
+Jens Laerke, spokesman for the UN humanitarian agency OCHA, said that a military operation in Rafah "could lead to a slaughter".

-"For agencies already struggling to provide humanitarian aid in Gaza, a ground invasion would strike a disastrous blow," he told a media briefing.
+"For agencies already struggling to provide humanitarian aid in Gaza, a ground invasion would strike a disastrous blow," he told reporters.

 "Any ground operation would mean more suffering and death."